The Amamoor State Forest is located in the Sunshine Coast Hinterland and is home to the Bunya Pine, the Red Cedar, Hoop Pine and White Cedar.

 Walks from Cedar Grove camping area: Rainforest Walk: 1km (return), a 30-minute track with some challenging terrain that will take you through a tropical rainforest and to a large swimming hole.

-Cedar Grove Hiking Trail: 4.6km (return), a half-day challenging trek which requires at least moderate fitness.
+Cedar Grove Hiking Trail: 4.6km (return), a half-day challenging trek that requires at least moderate fitness.
 The track crosses Amamoor Creek and returns to the camping area.